sttrayno/ACI-Ansible-Guide/README.md

 ### A few more...

 As you go through the playbook directory you'll see more playbooks for specific features and resources within ACI.
-You can run these playbooks by using the same command from above and passing in
+You can run these playbooks by using the same command from above and passing in the filename of the playbook you wish to run.

 ```bash
 ansible-playbook playbook/<<playbook_file>> -i inventory.host.yaml
 ```

-One thing to remember when your working with ACI is the ACI object model which can be seen below
+One thing to remember when your working with ACI is the ACI object model which can be seen below.
+As we mentioned earlier, Tenants are the highest level object within ACI.
+As you can see the rest of the resources, if you get an error trying to run a playbook you might find that your trying to create a resource which relys on another higher level resource.
+For example you cannot create a VRF if you don't have the Tenant created which it belongs to.

 ![](https://acitoolkit.readthedocs.io/en/latest/_images/graphviz-02657fb5315e45dafddcfd33c3bc8177293b78e2.png)